rust-lang/book/nostarch/chapter17.md

 called *polymorphism*, which means that you can substitute multiple objects for each other at runtime if they share certain characteristics.

+Unmatched: BoxType

 > ### Polymorphism
->

 > To many people, polymorphism is synonymous with inheritance.
-But it’s
-> actually a more general concept that refers to code that can work with data
-> of multiple types.
+But it’s actually a more general concept that refers to code that can work with data of multiple types.
 For inheritance, those types are generally subclasses.

->
-> Rust instead uses generics to abstract over different possible types and
-> trait bounds to impose constraints on what those types must provide.
-This is
-> sometimes called *bounded parametric polymorphism*.
+> Rust instead uses generics to abstract over different possible types and trait bounds to impose constraints on what those types must provide.
+This is sometimes called *bounded parametric polymorphism*.

 Inheritance has recently fallen out of favor as a programming design solution in many programming languages because it’s often at risk of sharing more code